gcoUVa/STEROCEN/README.md

 ## How to cite

+**Preferred**:

+M. Ferens et al., "STEROCEN: Simulation and Training Environment for Resource Orchestration in Cloud-Edge Networks," *2024 International Conference on Networks of the Future (NoF)*, 2024, *accepted*.

+**Alternative**:

-M. Ferens et al., "Deep Reinforcement Learning Applied to Computation Offloading of Vehicular Applications: A Comparison," 2022 International Balkan Conference on Communications and Networking (BalkanCom), 2022, pp. 31-35, doi: 10.1109/BalkanCom55633.2022.9900545.
+M. Ferens et al., "Deep Reinforcement Learning Applied to Computation Offloading of Vehicular Applications: A Comparison," *2022 International Balkan Conference on Communications and Networking (BalkanCom)*, 2022, pp. 31-35, doi: 10.1109/BalkanCom55633.2022.9900545.

 ## Other citations